arleyc/sGMYC/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# bootGMYC
+# sGMYC

 <!-- badges: start -->
 <!-- badges: end -->

-The functions in bootGMYC allow to subsample sequences per species in order to run bGMYC analysis for species delimitation.
+The functions in sGMYC allow to subsample sequences within species to run a single-threshold GMYC analysis (citation) with subsamples of sequences obtained from within the species delimited using all sequences.
+It also plots a heatmap of the probabilities of conspecificity among samples based on funtions of the bGMYC package (citation).

 ## Installation